schoenemeyer/CPUvsGPU-Performance-Test/README.md

 ```

-Compilation will take up to one hour.
+Depending on your platform, Compilation will take up to one hour.

-No lets try to compile our own Tensorflow Version for the I5

 Running the same test on the GPU